-If you are into vegetarian, healthy or organic food, there are specialist courses for you, like the one at Sammy’s Organic Thai cooking school (only Facebook) and Basil healthy Thai.
+If you are into vegetarian, healthy or organic food, there are specialist vegetarian Thai cooking courses for you, like the one at Sammy’s Organic Thai cooking school (only Facebook) and Basil healthy Thai.
 My friend Emma took the course at Mai Kaidee and really recommends it.
-They not only have vegetarian and vegan cooking classes in Chiang Mai and Bangkok, but restaurants in Chiang Mai, Bangkok, Phnom Penh and even New York!
+They not only have vegan and vegetarian cooking classes in Chiang Mai and Bangkok, but restaurants in Chiang Mai, Bangkok, Phnom Penh and even New York!

 Since we had done a Thai cooking class before, we had already learned how to cook pad thai, red curry and fried rice.
 I also don’t eat nuts, so chicken with cashew nuts didn’t appeal.
 We wanted to learn some of our favourite Thai foods – laap (spicy pork salad), yam talay (spicy seafood salad) som tam (spicy mango salad), pad siew (fried big rice noodles) and khao soi (a northern Thai yellow curry with noodles.
 The choice of dishes at Galangal Cooking Studio offered all of these.
 We could choose from each category, there were four dishes in each category, so between the four of us, we cooked the whole menu!

-Travel Blogger Travel Dave did a course through the website With Locals, which pairs up tourists and travellings and local people offering tours.
+Travel Blogger Travel Dave did a course through the website Withlocals, which pairs up tourists and travellers and local people offering tours.
 He did a course with Vannee where you can choose what you want to learn from 50 dishes!

 Travelling out to a farm will take a bit longer, so if you are short on time, you might want to stay nearer the city.